Theis our Spring 2019 pick for the "Best Workhorse 3D Printer". Check out our review to find out why it is the ideal machine for frequent use.

 Is the Lulzbot TAZ 6 just not big enough for you?
 Perhaps the Zortrax M300 will tickle your fancy with its 300 x 300 x 300 mm build area.
 This Polish 3D printer is a bit bigger, but it also cost more money.
 On top of that, you miss out on the advantages of having open source hardware, as the M300 will encounter more restrictions than the Lulzbot TAZ 6.

-License: The text of "Lulzbot TAZ 6 Review – Best Workhorse 3D Printer 2018" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.
+License: The text of "Lulzbot TAZ 6 Review – Best Workhorse 3D Printer in 2019" by All3DP is licensed under a Creative Commons Attribution 4.0 International License.

 Subscribe to updates from All3DP